 Lomography state that: “Lomography Color Negative 400 120 film will dazzle you with bold colors and stunning sharpness.
 Whether you are shooting under sunny or cloudy conditions, you’ll get great results.
 Try this film with your favorite Lomography 120 camera and see for yourself!”

 The Brilliant’s max shutter speed is 1/175 which meant that most of the sunny exteriors used f/11 and the dull ones at f/8.
-Focusing distance was checked with a Voigtlander rangefinder, normally used in the flash shoe on top of my Vito B.
+The focusing distance was checked with a Voigtlander rangefinder, normally used in the flash shoe on top of my Vito B.

 My usual lab processed and scanned the rolls.